PolygenceJustinZ/BSE_Template_Portfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/h87ni0UHs0o?si=HWhMT00cOCrQPvNf" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 My project is an IoT Air Pollution Monitor.
-It will be primarily controlled by an external device.
-Currently, as I am finishing my starter, I cannot start the main project.
+It will be primarily controlled by an external device via CircuitPython.
 - An explanation about the different components of your project and how they will all integrate together
 - Technical progress you've made so far
 - Challenges you're facing and solving in your future milestones
 - What your plan is to complete your project

+My main project, an IoT Air Pollution Monitor, gauges the air quality index, humidity, and temperature, and is controlled by an external device via CircuitPython.
+Thus, to effectively complete the project, it is necessary to understand CircuitPython as well as the air quality monitor itself.

+Since the project is an IoT (Internet of Things) device, it requires an internet connection, as well as an AC outlet.
+The air pollution monitor utilizes an open source sensor, as sending data to a company's web service only works until that certain company goes out of business.

+For my first milestone, I accessed the Adafruit.IO website and created an air quality sensor group.
+In that group, I created multiple feeds, including aqi (air quality index), category (description of the air quality), humidity, and temperature.
+These feeds were used to update blocks on the actual app.
+On the Adafruit.IO dashboard, I added graphs which showed the feeds.
+The Adafruit dashboard was a way to essentially develop an app.

+My dashboard ended up in this layout.
+I added the map, but during the creation of the project I was not sure I needed it.

 # Starter Project
 ![Headstone Image](assets/css/arduinoStarter.png)